DeveloperCielo/API-3.0/source/english.md

 HTTP Status 200
 ```

-See Appendix HTTP Status Code to the list of all the HTTP status codes possibly returned by the API.
+See Appendix [HTTP Status Code](#http-status-code) to the list of all the HTTP status codes possibly returned by the API.

 ## Modifying the Payment data Recurrence

 To change the data of Recurrence payment, just make a Put as shown.

-<aside class="notice"><strong>Warning:</strong> This change affects all data on the Payment node.
-So to keep the previous data you must enter the fields that will not change to the same values ​​that were already saved.</aside>

 ### Request